bigbadcyborg/Robotics-assignment-5/README.md

 ```

-**[Turtlebot Nvidia Jeston]** Run the demo code that allows you to speak to a LlaMa via voice using whisper and espeak.
+**[Remote-PC]** Run the demo code that allows you to speak to a LlaMa via voice using whisper and espeak.
 This code will use llama-2-7b-chat via Q4 quantization.
 Please take a look at the performance optimizations that are needed on Jetson NX to run llama and whisper at the same time.

 ```bash
 python3 test_llama_whisper_and_speach.py

 ```

-**[Optional][Turtlebot Nvidia Jeston]** Try following tasks and try different prompting techniques on two different models, chat and instruct.
+**[Optional][Remote-PC]** Try following tasks and try different prompting techniques on two different models, chat and instruct.
 The following are examples of the tasks that you can copy and paste into the LLM to get started.

 * **Follow-up Question**
 * Prompt 1: "Can you explain the difference between forward and inverse kinematics for a robotic arm?"